MarkOfosu/MarkOfosu/README.md

 I hold a Bachelor's degree in Information Science and recently completed an Associate's degree in Computer Science.
 Although I'm still new to the field of software engineering, I'm excited to see where my skills can take me.
 Most of my current projects involve web development, particularly using React JS.

-I'm always looking to enhance my skills and expand my knowledge in new technologies, and I welcome feedback and collaboration on any of my projects.
+I'm always looking to enhance my skills and expand my knowledge of new technologies, and I welcome feedback and collaboration on any of my projects.
 When I'm not coding, you can find me sipping coffee, coaching swimmers, or exploring new hiking trails.

 Thanks for visiting my GitHub page!